mokone-september/weather-app/engineering.md

 ## 1. Performance Considerations

-## To ensure optimal performance, the following best practices are followed in this project
+  *To ensure optimal performance, the following best practices are followed in this project:*

 ## Efficient Rendering (Frontend)